 Is this type of insurance something you need to consider as part of your insurance plan?

-In short, yes, nearly everyone needs umbrella protection Maybe you think umbrella insurance is only for people with a lot of money – false!
-There are many situations in life where these policies can provide extra protection, security, and peace of mind.
+In short, yes, nearly everyone needs umbrella protection.
+Maybe you think umbrella insurance is only for people with a lot of money - false!
+There are many situations where these policies can provide extra safety, security, and peace of mind.
 Ask yourself these questions.

 • Own a home?

 • Have savings, retirement accounts, or other assets?